| |

 Step 4 – Finish all the Outside Hems

-Its super annoying to sew while little bits of threads unravel from the cut edges of the fabric.
-In order to to mitigate this I suggest finishing all your seams now instead of later.
+The next step I take is to sew a stitch along the raw edges of the fabric before sewing the cushion.
+I find it super annoying to sew while little bits of threads unravel from the cut edges of the fabric.
+To mitigate this I suggest finishing all your seams now instead of later.
 It’s simple and quick to do.
-Sew a narrow zig-zag seam along all the cut edges of your fabric.
-Do this so the zig-zag goes on both sides of the fabrics edge.
+Sew a narrow zigzag stitch along all the cut edges of your fabric.
+Do this so the zig-zag goes on both sides of the fabric’s edge.
+Other tutorials will suggest you sew the cushion cover first, trim seams to remove extra fabric, clip the corners, and then seal the edges.
+Do it whichever way you like.

 Step 5 – Pinning the Envelope Cushion Together

-Place the large square piece of fabric good side up.
-Cover with the two rectangular pieces good side down with the hems towards the center.
+You want the right sides of your fabric to face each other.
+Begin by placing the large square piece of fabric good side up.
+Cover with the two rectangular back pieces with the wrong side down with the hems towards the center.
 The two rectangular pieces will overlap.

 Pin everything into place.